There’s arguably nothing more important in the world of business than working capital.

 Invest in natural capital to boost the planet and the economy

-At the core of every supply chain are the raw materials used to manufacture products.
+At the core of every agile supply chain are the raw materials used to manufacture products.
 Although renewable, most of these materials can degrade in quality and become completely depleted when they are overexploited.
 Most resources like timber and livestock depend on intact ecosystems to be replenished.

 Firms can safeguard the sustainability of these resources — and protect their working capital — by protecting the ecosystems that supply these resources.
 Sustainable and ethical sourcing practices can help to create a steady supply of raw materials with as little damage as possible to the environment.